C. Scott Green: Career

 Green began his career at Boise Cascade, a manufacturer of forest products headquartered in Boise, and traveled the country conducting financial and operational reviews.
 After completing his MBA at Harvard, he worked for Deloitte from 1989 to 1984, as part of its accelerated career program, and then took a position at Goldman Sachs, where he focused on operational controls and compliance.
 He served as director of operations for the Americas at ING Barings, and then served in a number of positions at international law firms, starting with Weil, Gotshal & Manges in 2003 as global head of audit and compliance before becoming chief administrative officer.
 He held the position of executive director at Wilmer Cutler Pickering Hale and Dorr, and CEO of Pepper Hamilton.
 Starting in 2015, he fulfilled the role of global chief operating and financial officer at one of the world's largest law firms, Hogan Lovells, based at their New York City office.
 Green oversaw and led all of the firm's worldwide operations for technology, conflicts, and finance functions, with a global responsibility of over 3,000 employees in more than 30 countries.
+He also served as a board member for the brewer Ballast Point on its sale to Constellation Brands.

 In April 2019, the Idaho State Board of Education (SBOE) unanimously approved Green's appointment to the University of Idaho presidency at an annual salary of $420,000.
 Although that sum was significantly lower than in his previous roles, Green took the opportunity to address severe financial issues at his alma mater.
 The SBOE announced Green's appointment on April 11, 2019, and he signed a contract to immediately begin a non-paid consultantship through June 30, 2019 (the day before his official appointment began).
 He immediately started working with U of I leadership to gain knowledge about the institution's status on a variety of issues, most importantly the pending financial insolvency.

 During Green's tenure as president, he collaborated with staff, faculty, students, community, state, and key stakeholders to achieve many accomplishments, including: